The Poet Laureate Project

 Since the announcement of this project, a few faculty, staff, students, and parents have asked about what a poet laureate actually does.
 To answer that, the poet laureate has traditionally been appointed to write poems celebrating and immortalizing a variety of important events within the entity by whom s/he was appointed.
 Throughout the ages, poet laureates have been appointed by countries and learning institutions for the sole purpose of this poetic celebration.

 Over the centuries this role, like that of many, has evolved into something so much more.
 Modern poet laureates are still appointed to celebrate and immortalize; however, they are also now expected to act as a liaison between the world of poetry and the entity by which they have been appointed.
-On a much more grandiose scale, US poet laureates like Rita Dove, Billy Collins, Natasha Trethewey, Juan Felipe Herrera, Tracy Smith, and Joy Harjo (current US poet laureate) have established national programs and/or institutions that work to bring poetry to American culture in a way that makes poetry more accessible and meaningful while continuing the original tradition writing poems about monumental events.
+On a much more grandiose scale, US poet laureates like Rita Dove, Billy Collins, Natasha Trethewey, Juan Felipe Herrera, Tracy Smith, Joy Harjo, and Ada Limón (current US poet laureate) have established national programs and/or institutions that work to bring poetry to American culture in a way that makes poetry more accessible and meaningful while continuing the original tradition writing poems about monumental events.

 JWMHS’ poet laureate will also act as a liaison between the world of poetry and our school community, continually working to showcase both the accessibility and beauty of one of the oldest literary art forms.
 Each poet laureate will work at creating some sort of poetic outreach within this community, write articles about current poets/poetry, and write poems celebrating and immortalizing important aspects of our JWMHS community.